-APPLIED COMMUNICATION COURSE OFFERINGS
+APPLIED COMMUNICATION

-APCM 1999 Topics in Applied Communication A lower level course in a selected area of Applied Communication.
-Not for indeper Additional fee may be required.
-1 to 4, On Demand adent study.
-APCM 2003 Organizational Communication Structure and function of communication in organizations with emphasis on conce principles needed for effective management of organizational communication proc 1 APCM 2283 Public Speaking Advanced training in a student's ability to perform informative, persuasive and enter speeches before audiences.
-3, Spring, Odd ertaining APCM 2303 Group Discussion and Leadership Theoretical and applied studies in interpersonal and small-group communication, leadership.
-3, Fall discussion, and APCM 2999 Independent Study in Applied Communication Independent study for students who have completed a minimum of 24 hours with average.
-Prerequisites: approval of the dean and the completion of a 2999 Indepen form.
-APCM 3323 Persuasion Survey of classical to contemporary bases of persuasion; practical application of sk and discussions on contemporary issues.
-3, Fall, Even ills in speeches APCM 3453 Communication and Conflict This course examines theories, strategies, and tactics of conflict resolution.
-It focus collaborative negotiation and its growing use in interpersonal, corporate and judici APCM 3653 Family Communication (PSYC 3653) A study of the communication processes within the family, the extent to which the are affected by the interdependence of family members and the role they play in re cohesion and adaptability and generating family images, themes, boundaries, and l gulating family APCM 3703 Intercultural Communication Introduction to intercultural theory and application.
-Examines culture and commuvarious situations such as interpersonal, small group and organizational contexts.
-Tgender, ethnic cultural, co-cultural, and national identities in intercultural commutaddressed.
-The role of APCM 3959 Applied Communication Internship A training program providing students an opportunity to learn and work alongside practitioners in the field.
+APCM 1999 Topics in Applied Communication

+A lower level course in a selected area of Applied Communication.
+Not for independent study.
+Additional fee may be required.

+APCM 2003 Organizational Communication

+Structure and function of communication in organizations with emphasis on concepts and principles needed for effective management of organizational communication processes.

+APCM 2283 Public Speaking

+Advanced training in a student's ability to perform informative, persuasive and entertaining speeches before audiences.

+APCM 2303 Group Discussion and Leadership

+Theoretical and applied studies in interpersonal and small-group communication, discussion, and leadership.

+APCM 2999 Independent Study in Applied Communication

+Independent study for students who have completed a minimum of 24 hours with an overall B average.
+Prerequisites: approval of the dean and the completion of a 2999 Independent Study form.

+APCM 3323 Persuasion

+Survey of classical to contemporary bases of persuasion; practical application of skills in speeches and discussions on contemporary issues.

+APCM 3453 Communication and Conflict

+This course examines theories, strategies, and tactics of conflict resolution.
+It focuses on collaborative negotiation and its growing use in interpersonal, corporate and judicial contexts.

+APCM 3653 Family Communication (PSYC 3653)

+A study of the communication processes within the family, the extent to which they affect and are affected by the interdependence of family members and the role they play in regulating family cohesion and adaptability and generating family images, themes, boundaries, and biosocial beliefs.

+APCM 3703 Intercultural Communication

+Introduction to intercultural theory and application.
+Examines culture and communication in various situations such as interpersonal, small group and organizational contexts.
+The role of gender, ethnic cultural, co-cultural, and national identities in intercultural communication will be addressed.

+APCM 3959 Applied Communication Internship

+A training program providing students an opportunity to learn and work alongside professional practitioners in the field.
 Prerequisite: permission of instructor.

-2-4 e professional APCM 4303 Rhetorical Criticism Introduction to rhetorical criticism with its application in a survey of the role of pu American social, intellectual, political, and religious history from colonial times to times.
-APCM 4323 Capstone in Applied Communication An advanced course in applied communication.
-Students will demonstrate proficie communication projects.
+APCM 4303 Rhetorical Criticism

+Introduction to rhetorical criticism with its application in a survey of the role of public speaking in American social, intellectual, political, and religious history from colonial times to contemporary times.

+APCM 4323 Capstone in Applied Communication

+An advanced course in applied communication.
+Students will demonstrate proficiency in selected communication projects.
 Prerequisites: senior standing and permission.

-3, Fall ncy in selected APCM 4329 Advanced Topics in Applied Communication An advanced course in a selected area of Applied Communication.
-Not for indeper Prerequisite: junior standing.
-1 to 4, On Demand adent study.
-APCM 4353 Political Communication Survey of dimensions of political communication, including advertising, news, pol making, public opinion, and small groups.
-3, Fall, Even itical decision
+APCM 4329 Advanced Topics in Applied Communication

+An advanced course in a selected area of Applied Communication.
+Not for independent study.
+Prerequisite: junior standing.

-APCM 4999
+APCM 4353 Political Communication

+Survey of dimensions of political communication, including advertising, news, political decision making, public opinion, and small groups.

-Independent Study in Applied Communication
+APCM 4999 Independent Study in Applied Communication